 As I'm sure you can imagine, and as indicated in the article above, the SEC's decision in 2010 has not been embraced by everyone.
 The article below provides some insight into one nonmarket approach to mitigate its impact.
 This Posey Amendment was mentioned in the article above.

 "A New Debate Over Pricing the Risks of Climate Change" The New York Times, Sept.
 26, 2016.

 As indicated in the article, assessing the financial risks posed by climate change are not limited to the U.S. In 2016, the Financial Stability Board (FSB) of the Group of 20, usually referred to as the "G20", asked its Task Force on Climate-related Financial Disclosures (TCFD) to "develop a set of voluntary, consistent disclosure recommendations for use by companies in providing information to investors, lenders, and insurance underwriters about the financial risks companies face from climate change."
 (The G20 is a forum of wealthy and economically emerging countries of the world.
-The official group is made up of government representative such as finance ministers, heads of state, and central bank governors.
+The official group is made up of government representatives such as finance ministers, heads of state, and central bank governors.
 At the annual G20 meetings, the representatives consult with many international organizations such as the OECD, the World Trade Organization, International Monetary Fund, as well as private sector businesses, non-governmental organizations, and more.
 The G20 "traditionally focuses on issues concerning global economic growth, international trade and financial market regulation.")
 It has become apparent to G20 members that issues related to climate change pose risks to businesses worldwide, and the establishment of the TCFD is an attempt to provide guidance on how to manage those risks.

-The TCFD released its full report on December 14, 2016; you may be interested in reading it.
-For a summary of the report, please read the speech by the Chair of the G20 FSB below.
+The TCFD released its first full report on December 14, 2016; you may be interested in reading it.
+For a summary of the report, read the speech by the Chair of the G20 FSB below.

 - "Remarks on the launch of the Recommendations of the Task Force on Climate-related Financial Disclosures," Bank of England, December 14th, 2016.